No murder charge for suspect in death blamed on panhandler

-BALTIMORE — The attorney for a woman accused in a killing that was initially blamed on a panhandler says prosecutors are dropping murder charges against her.
+BALTIMORE — The attorney for a woman accused of fatally stabbing her stepmother in a killing that authorities said was falsely blamed on a panhandler says prosecutors are dropping murder charges against his client.

 A spokeswoman for the Baltimore State’s Attorney’s Office declined to discuss the charges.

-Smith and her father, 53-year-old Keith Smith, were charged in March in the December killing of her stepmother 54-year-old Jacquelyn Smith, a mechanical engineer at Aberdeen Proving Ground.
+Smith and her father, 53-year-old Keith Smith, were charged in March in the December killing of 54-year-old Jacquelyn Smith, a mechanical engineer at Aberdeen Proving Ground.

 The killing attracted national attention after the two suspects claimed Jacquelyn Smith was stabbed after she gave a panhandler $10 while the family was driving through East Baltimore.